Coherent-Partners/spark-python-sdk/docs/authentication.md

 learn how to access your bearer token.

 Sometimes, a bearer token is prefixed with the word 'Bearer'.
-But the SDK will know how to handle it whether you choose it to prefix your token or not.
+But the SDK will know how to handle it whether you choose to prefix your token or not.
 You can set a token directly or define it in the environment variable `CSPARK_BEARER_TOKEN`.

 ```py